ytake/Laravel-Couchbase/README.md

 ## Queue

-If you want to use MongoDB as your database backend, change the the driver in config/queue.php:
+Change the the driver in config/queue.php:

 ```php
     'connections' => [